-DNS over Discord · 1.1.1.1 docs
+DNS over Discord

 Refreshing existing results

-As part of the response that the DNS over Discord bot returns for dig commands, there is a button to refresh the results.

-Any user can press this button, triggering the bot to re-request the DNS query in the message and update the results in the message.
+You can refresh the DNS lookup results by clicking the Refresh button.
+Clicking it will trigger the bot to re-request the DNS query in the message, and update the results in the message.
+Any user can click this button.

-The refresh button is available on all responses to the dig command, including those that resulted in an error, such as an unknown domain or no records found.
+dig command, including those that resulted in an error, such as an unknown domain or no records found.

 multi-dig command